Israeli troops press forward into Gaza City as more Palestinians flee and death toll passes 65,000

 The ministry does not say how many of the dead were civilians or militants.
 Its figures are seen as a reliable estimate by the U.N. and many independent experts.

-Israeli bombardment has destroyed vast areas of Gaza, displaced around 90% of the population and caused a catastrophic humanitarian crisis, with experts announcing famine in Gaza City.
+Israeli bombardment has destroyed vast areas of Gaza, displaced around 90% of the population and caused a catastrophic humanitarian crisis, with experts saying Gaza City is experiencing famine.

 Palestinians streamed out of the city — some by car, others on foot.
 Israel opened another corridor south of Gaza City for two days beginning Wednesday to allow more people to evacuate.